Ordering a deed poll is a fast and easy way to legally change your name.

 If you’re separated and waiting for the divorce to be finalized, or one of your certificates are not in English, you may need a deed poll.

-But there are also instances after a marriage/divorce when a deed poll could come in handy.
+But there are also times after a marriage/divorce when a deed poll could come in handy.

 Let’s say you’ve lost your marriage certificate.
 Or you were living in France when you got married, and your certificate is in French.

 You could go through the complicated procedure to replace or translate your marriage certificate.
-Or, you could get a deed poll, which would be considerably easier and cheaper (more on that below).
-Problem solved!
+Or, you could get a deed poll, which would be considerably easier and cheaper.

 You have a couple of options when it comes to applying for a deed poll.